jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
 "Are the complications after cranioplasty related to its timing?
 A systematic review and meta-analysis."
-Journal of Clinical Neuroscience. *Accepted*
+Journal of Clinical Neuroscience. *Accepted.*

+1. E Celano, A Salehani, J Malcolm, E Reinertsen, CG Hadjipanayis.
+"Spinal Cord Ependymoma: A Review of the Literature and Case Series of Ten Patients."
+Journal of Neuro-Oncology. *Accepted.*

 {% comment %}